 It's still semi-common for fixes of plugin issues to require changes to pulpcore and on rare occasions vice-versa.

-#3 Updated by daviddavis 8 months ago
+#3 Updated by daviddavis about 1 year ago

 Personally, when I am working on a plugin change that requires a change in pulpcore, I always file an issue against pulpcore.
 This helps track changes in redmine and associates these changes with milestones.
 Also, it forces me to create a changelog entry so that other plugin authors are aware of the change.